Understanding the TikTok Algorithm in 2026

 How to "beat" or "outsmart" the algorithm and get on the FYP on TikTok?

 Let's look at some tips on how to use the TikTok algorithm to your benefit and ultimately profit from it.
-Even though the popular app has increased the video length to a maximum of ten minutes, the tendency remains for shorter videos.
-Since the TikTok algorithm also counts how many users have watched your video until the end, i.e., the video completion rate, the following still applies: short is good and engaging, and high-quality content is even better.
+Even though the popular app has increased the maximum video length to 10 minutes, the preference remains toward shorter videos.
+Since the TikTok algorithm also counts how many users have watched your video to the end, i.e., the video completion rate, the following still applies: short videos are good and engaging, and high-quality content is even better.

-Of course, it’s best to captivate viewers from start to finish.
-Here’s why TikTok is turning to long video formats.
+Of course, it’s best to captivate viewers from start to finish, even though TikTok is turning to long video formats.
 While pushing for success is important, you must remember why you're on TikTok in the first place and keep your brand values and goals in mind: What messages do you want to communicate?
 Are you concerned with reach or engagement?

-What time is the best time to post a TikTok video?
+UK: What is the best time to post a TikTok video?

 The time of posting is key to figuring out how the TikTok algorithm works.
 This can be different for everyone.